aravindhk/QESummerSchool/Day-5/exercise-5/README.md

     ssh nsc-fp001

+Once logged in, run:

+    cd ~ && source QE-2019/Day-5/prepare_node.sh && cd -

+## GPU accelerated QE

 The accelerated version of QE requires PGI compilers and a set of libraries provided by the CUDA Toolkit.
 In order to proceed,

-* load the *OpenMPI* library that wraps PGI compilers (find it!) and check that mpif90 points to pgf90.
+* load the *OpenMPI* library that wraps **PGI compilers** (find it!) and check that mpif90 points to pgf90.
 To this aim, `mpif90 --version` will do.
-* the CUDA Toolkit is available in the modules and has been loaded.
+* check that the CUDA Toolkit is available in the modules and has been loaded.

 The GPU version also strongly benefits from linking to the MKL library thus, when possible, use it.